-Shall, in the event of a wireless link loss, revert to stand-alone mode, storing as much data as possible until internal storage is full, at which point the system will begin ejecting the oldest data first in order to make more room for new data to be stored.
+Shall, in the event of a wireless link loss, revert to stand-alone mode, storing data internally until internal storage is full, at which point the system will begin overwriting the oldest data with the newest data.

 Shall, in the event of a wireless link loss, notify the user via the LCD display.

-Shall be capable of being configured and upgraded through the base station.

-Shall be capable of being configured and upgraded through a local USB port.

 Shall perform a built-in self-test upon system boot up.

 Shall, in the event of a brownout, save all volatile information to non-volatile storage space.

-Shall be able to detect corrupted data when brought out of a brownout condition.
+Shall be capable of detecting corrupted data when brought out of a brownout condition.

 Shall log all events processed in the following 4 categories: critical, error, warning, and note.

-Shall report all events over the PICA network to the base-station.
+Shall report all events to the PICA base station.

-Shall report critical and warning messages to the utility company.
+Shall report to the power-company as specified by event criticality.

-Shall store all critical settings and configuration data in a specified non-volatile storage area.
+Shall have dedicated non-volatile storage for all critical settings and configuration data.

-Shall provide the capability to recover from a bad software update/flash.

-Shall compute the total power used in kWh.
+Shall compute the total power used in kilowatt-hours.

-Shall be capable of receiving messages from the utility company, informing the user of the current price of kWh.
+Shall be capable of receiving messages from the power-company, providing the user with the current cost of a kilowatt-hour.

 Shall use 128-bit AES encryption for all messages transmitted outside of the device.

-Shall track the total amount of outage time.
+Shall report the total amount of outage time.

 Shall date-stamp all detected outages with the date and time of the outage.